-You will need to obtain your own copy of REAPER, a powerful but low-cost digital audio workstation software.
+You will need to obtain your own copy of Reaper, a powerful but low-cost digital audio workstation software.
 You will receive instructions on how to do this in lecture.
-It is highly recommended that you have your own laptop, which you occasionally be asked to bring for lecture and tutorials.
-Also, you should have a fast, reliable USB flash drive, because you will be transferring big files when you come to tutorials to share your work.
+It is highly recommended that you have your own laptop, which you will occasionally be asked to bring for lecture and tutorials.
+Also, you must have a fast, reliable USB flash drive, because you may be transferring big files when you come to tutorials to share your work.